Manage Debit Orders

 Resend payment request

-Select Services > Debit orders > Manage debit orders >Resend payment request.
+Navigate to Services > Debit orders > Manage debit orders > Resend payment request.

-Payment requests can be resent to debit order clients – this is for clients that previously received a payment request after an unpaid debit order.
+Payment requests can be resent to debit order customers – this is for customers who previously received a payment request after an unpaid debit order.

-Select either a date range or specific search to view previously sent payment requests.
+• Select either a date range or a specific search to view previously sent payment requests.

 Credit card refund

-The credit card refund option allows you to request a refund, this will return the funds to your clients card account.
-Examples, where refunds can be initiated, are double payments received perhaps your client cancelled their order or contract.
+The credit card refund option allows you to request a refund, which will return the funds to your customer’s credit card.
+Examples, where refunds can be initiated, are double payments received, perhaps your customer cancelled their order or contract.

-• Select the date range that the payment was made
+• Select the date range during which the payment was made

 • Insert the amount to be refunded.
 It cannot exceed the initial amount and must consider previous partial refunds.